AlbyIanna/todo-gin-mgo/README.md

-# todo-gin-mgo
+# ToDo Gin Mgo
-This is a sample application implementing a RESTful API with the Gin Gonic framework and mgo, MongoDB driver for the Go language.
+This is a sample application implementing a RESTful API with the [Gin Gonic](https://github.com/gin-gonic/gin) framework and [mgo](https://labix.org/mgo), MongoDB driver for the [Go](https://golang.org) language.